alissatroiano/Hue/README.md

 >>
 > As a user, I want to be able to edit my submissions, so that I can update my showcased work.
 >>
-> As a user, I want to be able to delete my submissions, so that I can remove them from the gallery.
+> As a user, I want to be able to delete, so that I can remove submissions from the gallery.
+>>
+> As a shopper, I want to be able to search artwork, so that I can find the item I want to purchase.
 >>

 ## Features